Nadim147c/rong/docs/themes/spotify.md

 ## Reload

-Reloading Spotify is somewhat complicated.
 You need to run `spicetify apply` and restart Spotify to apply new generated theme.
-However, it is possible by running spicetify in watch mode (`spicetify watch -s`).
+However, it is possible to live reload theme by starting spicetify in watch mode (`spicetify watch -s`).

 ### Reload with Hyprland